-- Lysine (L-lysine) is an essential amino acid found in many protein-rich foods (see Lysine in Food) and is needed for proper growth and other critical functions (see details in What It Is).
+- What is lysine?
+Lysine (L-lysine) is an essential amino acid found in many protein-rich foods (see Lysine in Food) and is needed for proper growth and other critical functions (see details in What It Is).

-- As a supplement, lysine may help prevent cold sores (herpes simplex labialis), genital herpes lesions, and canker sores.
+- What are the health benefits of lysine?
+As a supplement, lysine may help prevent cold sores (herpes simplex labialis), genital herpes lesions, and canker sores.
 Although it is also found in topical products for cold sores, it is not known to be active topically (See details in What It Does).

 - Lysine has also been used to prevent/treat feline herpesvirus 1 infection — but there is no clinical evidence to support this use and it is not recommended (see details in What It Does, For Cats).

-- CL's tests found that all but one product contained their listed amounts of lysine (see details in What CL Found).
+- What did CL's tests of lysine find?
+CL's tests found that all but one product contained their listed amounts of lysine (see details in What CL Found).

-- Best value: The cost to obtain lysine from CL Approved products ranged from 4 cents to 33 cents per 1,000 mg (and up to 72 cents for cat products).
+- Best value for lysine: The cost to obtain lysine from CL Approved products ranged from 4 cents to 33 cents per 1,000 mg (and up to 72 cents for cat products).
 See which CL Approved products provide the best value.

 - To compare product test ratings, ingredients, and prices, see the Results Table.

-- People with kidney disease, gallstones, elevated cholesterol, and glutaric acidemia type I should exercise caution with lysine supplements (see details in Concerns and Cautions).
+- Lysine safety and side effects: People with kidney disease, gallstones, elevated cholesterol, and glutaric acidemia type I should exercise caution with lysine supplements (see details in Concerns and Cautions).

 Lysine Supplements Review